Cloudify-PS/cloudify-training-labs/blueprints/README.md

 # Lab: Creating a Simple Blueprint

 This lab accompanies the "Blueprints" section of the training.
-It is meant to be completed gradually, alongside the presentation of the training slide deck.
+It is meant to be completed incrementally, alongside the presentation of the training slide deck.

 ## Preparations